fadden/CiderPress2/DiskArc/README.md

 The only way to accurately determine the uncompressed length of a gzip file is to uncompress it.

+### MacBinary ###

+The format is supported read-only.
+MacBinary I, II, and III are handled, though some features are relatively untested due to lack of examples.

+It's very easy to false-positive on the early MacBinary format definition.
+The fact that most files are given the very generic ".bin" file extension doesn't help.

 ### NuFX (ShrinkIt) ###

+The format is fully supported.
 The implementation is less general than that in NufxLib, but it should handle all of the situations that will actually come up in real life.

 ### ZIP ###

+The format is fully supported, except for the ZIP64 extensions.
 Currently, only the basic MS-DOS timestamps are supported.